-- What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product? - Share of investments in investee companies involved in the manufacture or selling of controversial weapons - 2.
-Share of investments in investee companies involved in violations of UN Global Compact principles or OECD Guidelines for Multinational Enterprises - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+- What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product? - 1.
+Share of investments involved in controversial weapons (threshold 0% involvement) - 2.
+Share of investments involved in verified unaddressed violations of UNGC / OECD GME. - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?